-- our ability to maintain our status as a REIT, given the highly technical and complex Internal Revenue Code provisions for which only limited judicial and administrative authorities exist, where even a technical or inadvertent violation could jeopardize REIT qualification and where requirements may depend in part on the actions of third parties over which we have no control or only limited influence; - the satisfaction of certain asset, income, organizational, distribution, shareholder ownership and other requirements on a continuing basis in order to maintain our REIT status; - the ability and willingness of our tenants, operators and other third parties to meet and/or perform their obligations under their respective contractual arrangements with us, including lease and note requirements and in some cases, their obligations to indemnify, defend and hold us harmless from and against various claims, litigation and liabilities; - the ability of our tenants and operators to maintain the financial strength and liquidity necessary to satisfy their respective obligations and liabilities to third parties, including, without limitation, to satisfy obligations under their existing credit facilities and other indebtedness; - the ability of our tenants and operators to comply with laws, rules and regulations in the operation of our properties, to deliver high quality services, to attract and retain qualified personnel and to attract customers; - the ability to generate sufficient cash flows to service our outstanding indebtedness; - the access to debt and equity capital markets, including for acquisitions or refinancings due to maturities; - adverse changes in our credit rating; - the impact of global or regional economic conditions; - availability of qualified personnel and our ability to retain our key management personnel; - changes in U.S. tax law and other state, federal or local laws, whether or not specific to real estate, REITs or the gaming, lodging or hospitality industries; - changes in accounting standards; - the impact of weather or climate events or conditions, natural disasters, acts of terrorism and other international hostilities, war or political instability; and - other risks inherent in the real estate business, including potential liability relating to environmental matters and illiquidity of real estate investments.
+- our ability to maintain our status as a REIT, given the highly technical and complex Internal Revenue Code provisions, for which only limited judicial and administrative authorities exist, where even a technical or inadvertent violation could jeopardize REIT qualification and where requirements may depend in part on the actions of third parties over which we have no control or only limited influence; - the satisfaction of certain asset, income, organizational, distribution, shareholder ownership and other requirements on a continuing basis in order for us to maintain our REIT status; - the ability and willingness of our tenants, operators and other third parties to meet and/or perform their obligations under their respective contractual arrangements with us, including lease and note requirements and in some cases, their obligations to indemnify, defend and hold us harmless from and against various claims, litigation and liabilities; - the ability of our tenants and operators to maintain the financial strength and liquidity necessary to satisfy their respective obligations and liabilities to third parties, including, without limitation, to satisfy obligations under their existing credit facilities and other indebtedness; - the ability of our tenants and operators to comply with laws, rules and regulations in the operation of our properties, to deliver high quality services, to attract and retain qualified personnel and to attract customers; - the ability to generate sufficient cash flows to service our outstanding indebtedness; - our ability to access capital through debt and equity markets in amounts and at rates and costs acceptable to us, including for acquisitions or refinancings due to maturities; - adverse changes in our credit rating; - the impact of global or regional economic conditions; - the availability of qualified personnel and our ability to retain our key management personnel; - changes in U.S. tax law and other state, federal or local laws, whether or not specific to real estate, REITs or the gaming, lodging or hospitality industries; - changes in accounting standards; - the impact of weather or climate events or conditions, natural disasters, acts of terrorism and other international hostilities, war (including the current conflict between Russia and Ukraine) or political instability; and - other risks inherent in the real estate business, including potential liability relating to environmental matters and illiquidity of real estate investments.

 While forward-looking statements reflect our good faith beliefs, they are not guarantees of future performance.
 We expressly disclaim any obligation to publicly update or revise any forward-looking statement to reflect changes in underlying assumptions or factors, or new information, data or methods, future events or other changes.
 Accordingly, investors should use caution in relying on past forward-looking statements, which were based on results and trends at the time they were made, to anticipate future results or trends.
-For a further discussion of these and other factors that could impact our future results, performance or transactions, see the section titled "Risk Factors", as well as the risks incorporated by reference herein from our Annual Report on Form 10-K for the year ended December 31, 2020 ("2020 10-K") and other reports filed with the SEC.
+For a further discussion of these and other factors that could impact our future results, performance or transactions, see the section titled "Risk Factors", as well as the risks incorporated by reference herein from our Annual Report on Form 10-K for the year ended December 31, 2021 ("2021 10-K") and other reports filed with the SEC.